| Nov 4, 2023

 The search terms people type in the Google search box have changed dramatically too, and can be understood in four distinct epochs: the keyword era, keyword cluster era, natural language era and now the voice era.
 Voice activated searches now account for more than half of all searches.
 Manufacturing marketers must ensure that keyword clusters, frequently asked questions, colloquialisms and “near me” keywords are all represented in their keyword selection.

 I hope you found this guide helpful.
-If you are an industrial marketer, contact us if you are seeking a smart manufacturing marketing agency which can help you join the elite group of manufacturers growing their company’s share of mind, voice and market.
+If you are an industrial marketer, contact us if you are seeking a high performance SEO agency or a smart manufacturing marketing agency which can help you join the elite group of manufacturers growing their company’s share of mind, voice and market.